theobald-software/kb.theobald-software.github.io/content/_xtract-universal/mastering-sap-access-with-xtract-universal-and-powershell.md

 ### How to loop an array with different parameter values

-The following example uses a loop to run an extraction with different parameter values.
+The depicted example uses a loop to run an extraction with different parameter values.
 The parameters values are defined in an array.

 ```shell
 $Months = @("200401","200402","200403")